Palming coins and confusing crowds

 Michael Rubinstein

 Coin sleight-of-hand is a difficult skill to master, but it makes every other trick look better.
-That's because the audience has seen some of the most common coin tricks done in a way that seems impossible and they are more easily fooled by less complicated tricks as well.
+That’s because the audience has seen some of the most common coin tricks done in a way that seems impossible and they are more easily fooled by less complicated tricks.